-- → Savings Banks assist their corporate clients when entering new markets. - → Savings Banks and Landesbanken share a common international network. - → The Savings Banks Finance Group's international activities range from payment transactions to development assistance. - → Savings Banks are competent local partners for internationally operating business enterprises - partners with regional roots and a global network.
+- → Savings Banks assist their corporate clients when entering new markets. - → Savings Banks and Landesbanken share a common international network. - → The Savings Banks Finance Group's international activities range from payment transactions to development assistance. - → The Savings Banks Finance Group has the third largest volume of SWIFT transactions in Germany and is one of the largest users of the European EBA clearing platform. - → Savings Banks are competent local partners for internationally operating business enterprises - partners with regional roots and a global network. - → German Savings Banks and Savings Banks in other countries are not interlinked.
+Their common ground, however, is a regional, retail and responsible business approach.